Equal-Vote/star-server/docs/contributions/1_setup_locally.md

 npm start
 ```

 To run the web client run the following commands.
-If you want to just run the web client without setting up the server you can change the proxy under frontend/package.json to "proxy": "https://star-vote-staging.herokuapp.com/".
+If you want to just run the web client without setting up the server you can change the proxy under frontend/package.json to "proxy": "dev.star.vote".
 ```
 # terminal 2
 cd frontend